COSC481W-2024Fall/MLite/setup.md

 ## 2.1 Initialize a new Rails app

 ### 2.1.1 With PostgreSQL & Tailwind
-Run this to initialize a boilerplate Rails app.
-If you encounter an error, refer to #2.1.2)
+Run this to initialize a boilerplate Rails app (if you encounter an error, refer to #2.1.2)
 ```
 rails new my_app_1 --css tailwind --database=postgresql
 ```